lanceewing/the-13th-door/README.md

 # Controls
 Control Pip by using the Walk to, Look at, Pick up, Use and Push icons at the bottom of the screen.

-It's a classic Point and Click adventure game interface.

 [🚶] **Walk to:** Used for moving around rooms and moving to other rooms.

 [👁️] **Look at:** Used for examining an inventory item or an object in the current room.